 because they felt hostility, that questions were unwelcome

 This was a small but very coherent topic which spoke to the importance of cultivating an open environment in the school.
-This was important enough to students that it motivated them to submit reviews, perhaps because of anger, sadness, or low simmer ofdisappointment.
+This was important enough to students that it motivated them to submit reviews, perhaps because of anger, sadness, or simple disappointment.

 Topic 2 - Did Not Learn (CS: 0.504; 10.50% of reviews)